 - The Language Centre is open to all students and offers the opportunity to learn 12 languages, including British Sign Language, at different levels.

-- There is also a University arts centre offering theatre, exhibitions, dance, classic and chamber music concerts, comedy, literary events and other events – currently on show are some of Lowry’s painting and drawings.
+- The University arts centre offers theatre, exhibitions, dance, classic and chamber music concerts, comedy, literary events and other events.

-- The arts centre also includes a museum with objects from the Palaeolithic to the post-medieval.
-Past exhibitions have included LS Lowry’s paintings and drawings, and 'Saturday Night, Sunday Morning' – a photography collection inspired by Nottingham’s own Alan Sillitoe.
+- The arts centre includes a museum with objects from the Palaeolithic to the post-medieval.
+Past exhibitions have included L.S.
+Lowry’s paintings and drawings, and 'Saturday Night, Sunday Morning' – a photography collection inspired by Nottingham’s own Alan Sillitoe.

 - Visit the website for information about about disability services at the University of Nottingham.

 - The union has more than 250 societies and 75 sports clubs, and runs a magazine, cinema and radio station, University Radio Nottingham (URN).